Enabling Mobile Base Stations in 5G via Wireless Access Backhaul (WAB): A Multi-Band Experimental Study: Abstract

 \section{Abstract}

-The growing demand for wireless capacity and coverage has driven research into new radio architectures and higher frequency bands.
-The recently standardized \gls{wab} architecture represents a key evolution, enabling cost-effective network densification through wireless relaying.
+Highly dynamic and mobile applications, such as vehicular networks, require stable connectivity, which is often challenging to achieve.
+Network densification is a key approach to address this issue and can be achieved cost-effectively through mobile base stations and wireless relaying.
+However, existing solutions rely on rigid and complex architectures that hinder deployment in dynamic scenarios.
+The recently standardized \gls{wab} architecture represents a key evolution, enabling flexible and modular wireless relay networks with native support for mobility and multi-technology wireless backhaul.
 This paper presents the first experimental realization of a multi-band \gls{wab} testbed, combining an FR2 backhaul and an FR1 access link using open-source software and commercial off-the-shelf components.
-The proposed framework validates the feasibility of end-to-end \gls{wab} operation and demonstrates its ability to extend FR2 coverage while maintaining compatibility with legacy FR1 user equipment.
-Experimental campaigns conducted in vehicular and outdoor-to-indoor scenarios confirm that \gls{wab} effectively mitigates the limitations of FR2 links, particularly in uplink and Non-Line-of-Sight conditions.
-These results highlight \gls{wab} as a practical and scalable approach for next-generation wireless networks.
+The proposed framework validates end-to-end \gls{wab} operation under mobility and demonstrates the extension of FR2 coverage while maintaining compatibility with legacy FR1 user equipment.
+Experimental campaigns in vehicular and outdoor-to-indoor scenarios confirm that \gls{wab} effectively mitigates FR2 limitations, particularly in uplink and Non-Line-of-Sight conditions.
+These results highlight \gls{wab} as a practical and scalable approach for vehicular and next-generation wireless networks.

 \glsresetall